ibexa/documentation-developer/docs/tutorials/platform_beginner/7_customize_login_and_register_forms.md

                     form: 'user/registration_form.html.twig'
                     confirmation: 'user/registration_confirmation.html.twig'
 ```
-Then clear the cache with the command we have seen before: `php app/console cache:clear` to see the consequences of the addition you made.

 ## Create the overriding templates files

 You will create 3 Twig templates to manage the registration and the login forms, including confirmation page.